brodieG/aammrtf/README.md

 uses to remove some obvious sources of differences such as environment addresses, the R startup banner, etc..

-> Notably, R does fail a curated set of its own internal tests if their output
+> R does fail a curated set of its own internal tests if their output does not
-> does not match the recorded file.
-Implicit in this is the concern that
+> match the recorded file.
+Implicit in this is the concern that package authors
-> package authors will be too careless to avoid spurious failures.
-Be sure to
+> will be too careless to avoid spurious failures.
+Be sure to prove them wrong
-> prove them wrong if you go down this road.
+> if you go down this road.

+It would be better to compare values directly instead of their output to screen, but doing so is far more involved (see [`unitizer`][2] for a snapshot framework based on object values).

 We also rely on `R CMD check` to run tests in lexical order so that `"zz-check.R"` runs last.
 Internally `R CMD check` uses `base::dir` which is